 Although air conditioner with Inverter Technology adjusts its capacity based on the room requirement, it is very important to install a right sized air conditioner in a room.
 Please make sure that you evaluate the room and air conditioner capacity before you make a purchase.

-What’s the difference between Inverter Technology AC and BEE 5 star non inverter AC?
+What’s the difference between Inverter AC and 5 Star AC (non inverter)?

 Inverter technology air conditioners are variable speed/ variable tonnage air conditioners and thus operationally they are quite different from regular air conditioners that have single speed compressors and single tonnage.